 Where do you want to work?
 Big company?
 Small company?
 What industry?
 What languages?

 Many people say to me, "I don't care.
 I just want someone to pay me to code".

-That's chill.
-But if you spend all day erryday applying to literally every job from a finance devops role to drupal work at a nonprofit to tiny wordpress freelance gigs, you will probably drive yourself bonkers writing a trillion different emails/resumes tailored to those trillion different jobs.
+That's chill and totally understandable.
+But if you spend all day erryday applying to literally every job from a finance devops role to drupal work at a nonprofit to a consulting job that does tiny wordpress freelance gigs, you will probably drive yourself bonkers writing a trillion different emails/resumes tailored to those trillion different jobs.
 It's completely overwhelming.
 It also doesn't work so great towards that "personal brand" we were talking about earlier.

 Keep an open mind

 If I randomly came across an opportunity that looked cool, or someone offered to refer me to a company, I always went for it.
 Even if I didn't know the language, even if it wasn't in the industry I was most interested in.
 Just because you've narrowed down what you're looking for, doesn't mean you have to be limited by it.
 I decided early on I wanted 3 things in a job and felt I'd be chill to settle for any particular 2: